 Graphic: boost/cut (they have fixed frequencies)

-Frequency — This is the point in the frequency spectrum at which a filter or EQ is applied.
+Frequency — This is the point in the frequency spectrum at which the EQ is applied.

 Boost/Cut — The amount of gain (boost) or reduction (cut) applied at a given frequency.

 Q (or bell) — Q stands for “quality factor.”
-This is the amount of frequencies next to the selected one that will be affected by the boos or the cut.
+This is the number of frequencies next to the selected one that will be affected by the boost or the cut.

-If you find yourself over-EQing an instrument or experiment with an EQ over and over, your ears are probably tired.
+If you find yourself over-EQing an instrument or experimenting with an EQ over and over, your ears are probably tired.
 Take a break.

 You can’t EQ frequencies that are not there.

 Use a narrow Q when cutting and a broader Q when boosting.